 The commencement ceremony is designed to recognize the academic achievements of our graduates.
 Proper attire and behavior are expected:

-DO NOT BRING PERSONAL ITEMS OR VALUABLES TO THE FIELDHOUSE ON COMMENCEMENT DAY.
-SECURITY IN THE FIELDHOUSE CAN NOT BE GUARANTEED.
+DO NOT BRING PERSONAL ITEMS OR VALUABLES TO THE STUDENT RECREATION CENTER ON COMMENCEMENT DAY.
+SECURITY IN THE STUDENT RECREATION CENTER CAN NOT BE GUARANTEED.

 Your cap and gown will need to be returned after your ceremony.
-Graduates will be directed to Court 1 in the Student Recreation Center as they leave the ceremony.
+Graduates will be directed to the Lantz Fieldhouse as they leave the ceremony.
 There, representatives from Herff Jones will collect your cap and gown.
 The tassel included with your regalia is yours to keep.